 If a candidate fails to pass this final examination/dissertation or project defense for a graduate degree, the program director in association with the program's academic standards committee determines the requirements needed to ameliorate the failed examination.
 A written analysis of the candidate's status and the program's recommendations are filed with the dean's office.
 The student receives a copy of the committee’s recommendation.

 If the student has been advanced to candidacy, has completed all course requirements, and has registered for but not completed the research and project, continuous registration is maintained until the project manuscript is accepted and the final oral defense completed.
-This involves a quarterly fee to be paid during registration each quarter.
-A continuing registration fee is also assessed for each quarter the student fails to register for new units.
+In campus-based programs, this involves a quarterly fee to be paid during registration each quarter.
 As such, the student must have active registration during the quarter that the final oral defense is completed.

 All Doctor of Philosophy students are required to complete a dissertation and must register for and complete all of the research units as specified by the program requirements.